MicrosoftDocs/entra-docs/docs/identity-platform/app-resilience-continuous-access-evaluation.md

 ---
 title: "How to use Continuous Access Evaluation enabled APIs in your applications"
-description: How to increase app security and resilience by adding support for Continuous Access Evaluation, enabling long-lived access tokens that can be revoked based on critical events and policy evaluation.
+description: Increase app security and resilience by adding support for Continuous Access Evaluation, enabling long-lived access tokens that can be revoked based on critical events and policy evaluation.
 author: OwenRichards1
 manager: CelesteDG
 ms.author: owenrichards